 - Your baby may not gain as much or even gain anything at all one week, and then he will make up for it a week or two later.

-SHOULD YOU GET A HOME BABY SCALE?
+SHOULD YOU GET A SCALE TO WEIGHT BABY AT HOME?

 In most situations I don’t recommend getting a home baby scale.